My Pal Jim

 And hoof and nail, we hit the trail to the strange world all alone.

-From north to south, from east to west, from valleys deep, to mountain crest;
+From north to south, from east to west,

 From spreading, sagebrush-dotted plain, to buffalo grass where cattle range.